 - 1. Set up your system as an NIS client.
 See Section 7.3.3 for information on setting up an NIS client. - 2.
 Start the automount daemon by using the NFS Configuration Application.
-See Section 8.3.2 for information on starting automount.
+See Section 8.3.2 for information on starting the automount daemon.